ricardonadao/ricardonadao.github.io/_posts/2018-10-15-automate-vcf-sp-bringup-using-powershell.md

 $bringupId = $request.id
 ```

-> _**$vcfJSON**_ - will have the JSON payload that we will send in the _POST_ command to the _API_, there will be multiple ways of creating this payload either by using a template and replace the fields with string replacemente or even building the full JSON payload from scratch using _Powershell_, didn't detail any of the options, since it would be a familiar process to someone working with _VCF SP_
+_**$vcfJSON**_ - will have the JSON payload that we will send in the _POST_ command to the _API_, there will be multiple ways of creating this payload either by using a template and replace the fields with string replacemente or even building the full JSON payload from scratch using _Powershell_, didn't detail any of the options, since it would be a familiar process to someone working with _VCF SP_
+{: .notice--info}

-> _**Post-RestAPICall**_ is one of the wrapping functions already exemplified in an earlier post [Powershell - Wrapping GET and POST Rest API calls]({{ site.url }}{% link _posts/2018-10-10-powershell-wrapping-get-post-rest-api-calls.md %})
+_**Post-RestAPICall**_ is one of the wrapping functions already exemplified in an earlier post [Powershell - Wrapping GET and POST Rest API calls]({{ site.url }}{% link _posts/2018-10-10-powershell-wrapping-get-post-rest-api-calls.md %})
+{: .notice--info}

 ## Step 4 - Waiting till _VCF_ finishes the deployment